simoarpe/overlap2d-runtime-libgdx/README.md

 Otherwise clone this project, and include it in your project.

-*Important* Make sure you also have libGDX, and free type fonts library in your dependencies.
+**Important:** Make sure you also have libGDX, and free type fonts library in your dependencies.

 When creating new project, why not use libGDX setup app?
 Here are the instructions: https://libgdx.badlogicgames.com/download.html